 THIS: How Long Baby Is Awake Between Feeds

 If a baby is awake too long between the time they start feeding and the time you put them down to nap they will become overtired.
-If a baby is overtired it’s much harder to get them to nap well.
+Overtired babies don’t nap well.

-They will fight sleep or seem extremely alert.
+Babies will fight sleep or seem extremely alert because of that.
 Then you’ll think, “Baby isn’t tired!” when, in fact, baby is overtired.

 - Newborns should really be up no more than 75 minutes (from the beginning of a feed) until they go back to bed.